walterfreeman/ast101/study-guide-2.md

 ---
 layout: page
 permalink: exam2study.html
-title: Study Guide 2
+title: Study Guide 3+4
 use_math: true
 ---

-# Study guide for Exam 2
+# Study guide for Quizzes 3+4

 In this unit, we studied: